Sapphire645/DQB2NPCViewer/README.md

 ### Pre-Alpha build is avaliable.</br>
 <img src="./Screenshots/PreAlpha1.png"> </br>

 Has basic Save and Load functionality.
-Features in black work.
-Model picking has some glitches related to picking non-valid models.
-Face combobox has a glitch with the images.
+Every value should be edited and loaded proterly.
+Model picking has some glitches related to picking non-valid models & lock appearance.

 **BIGGEST PROBLEM** -> Textures & Models are not optimized.
 I couldn't even upload the body models from how big they are.
 I will have to do some optimizing on those.</br>
 **COLORS ARE NOT ACCURATE** -> Masks are missing.
 Blending is not fine-tuned.